aliberal/enthusiastic-petunia-43d2d/en/index.md

         no_follow: false
         type: action
   - section_id: features
+    type: section_content
+    background: gray
+    title: What is MouseHelper?
+    content: >-
+      Mouse Helper is a suite of little helpers that will make your life easier when handling the mouse pointer of your personal computer, improving its stability when your hand shakes

+  - section_id: features
     type: section_features
     background: gray
-    title: Features
-    subtitle: >-
-      Improve the stability of the mouse when your hand shakes
     features:
       - title: MouseHelper
         image: /:pagelang:/images/feature1.png